wu-hongjun/wu-hongjun/README.md

 😆 - Proficent in oversleeping(?), causing fire alarm(??), and commit unmergable conflicts(???).

-🥰 - Favorite musician: Leslie Cheung & Jay Chou & JJ Lin
+🥰 - Favorite musician: Leslie Cheung & Jay Chou & JJ Lin & Eason Chan

 💬 - Ask me just about anything you can think of!